libratbag/libratbag/doc/dbus.rst

         Resolutions can only be set to default, but never to not default - at least one resolution must be default at all times.
-This property is read-only, use the :js:func:`SetDefault()` method to set a resolution as the default resolution.
+This property is read-only, use the :func:`SetDefault` method to set a resolution as the default resolution.

-    .. js:attribute:: Resolution
+.. attribute:: Resolution

         :type: uu
         :flags: read-write, mutable

         uint for the x and y resolution assigned to this entry, respectively.
-The value for the resolution must be equal to one of the values in :js:attr:`Resolutions`.
+The value for the resolution must be equal to one of the values in :attr:`Resolutions`.

         If the resolution does not support separate x/y resolutions, x and y must be the same value.

-    .. js:attribute:: Resolutions
+.. attribute:: Resolutions

         :type: au
         :flags: read-only, constant

         A list of permitted resolutions.
-Values in this list may be used in the :js:attr:`Resolution` property.
+Values in this list may be used in the :attr:`Resolution` property.
 This list is always sorted ascending, the lowest resolution is the first item in the list.

         This list may be empty if the device does not support reading and/or writing to resolutions.

-    .. js:attribute:: ReportRate
+.. attribute:: ReportRate

         :type: u
         :flags: read-write, mutable